 with access to companies that hire entry-level positions in the automotive industry.

 Additionally, UTI graduates are well-prepared to complete ASE examinations and can substitute their training for one of the two years of work experience required to become ASE Certified.16 After completing

 the core program, UTI students can also increase their skill sets by completing an MSAT program to gain specialized knowledge on vehicles from leading brands.

 After completing a student-paid or manufacturer-paid MSAT, you may be able to secure employment with the brand you trained on after graduation.
 Now is an exciting time to pursue a career in the automotive industry.
 If this career sounds like the right

 fit for you, there’s no better time than now to start your automotive technician training!

 There are more than 68,000 estimated average annual automotive job openings in the U.S.,41 and with an education and hands-on training from UTI, you can prepare for the workforce.
 Along with giving students

-the foundational knowledge they need, UTI offers a range of support services including Employment Assistance.
+the foundational knowledge they need, UTI offers a range of support services including Career Services.
 You can also read up on our tips for drafting your automotive mechanic resume here.

 Request more information below to take the first step toward an exciting future in the automotive industry, and see how you can graduate in less than a year.7